 Strictly speaking, you’re not required to get a lawyer to apply for disability benefits.
 But why take chances trying to win benefits on your own?

 You have a lot at stake.
 Monthly checks from Social Security can be just what you need to pay your bills and hold on to your independence and dignity.

 But winning benefits is hard.
 Most people get turned down.
 Social Security has thousands of rules for disability benefits.

 If you work with a lawyer, they can take the stress out of navigating the Social Security system — and build a stronger case for you.

-At the Law Office of Gary Penar, it also costs you nothing to talk to us about your situation.
+At the Gary Penar Law Offices, it also costs you nothing to talk to us about your situation.

 WHAT DOES A LAWYER DO FOR ME?